Introduction

 Q&A

-1. What is the main difference between SIP Trunking and traditional phone systems?
+- What is the main difference between SIP Trunking and traditional phone systems?

-SIP Trunking uses the internet to connect phone systems, allowing for voice, video, and data transmission over a single line, whereas traditional phone systems use physical lines (PSTN – Public Switched Telephone Network) to make voice calls.
+SIP Trunking uses the internet to connect phone systems, allowing for voice, video, and data transmission over a single line, whereas traditional phone systems use physical lines (PSTN – Public Switched Telephone Network) to make voice calls. - How does the cost of SIP Trunking compare to traditional phone systems?

-SIP Trunking typically offers lower costs due to reduced hardware requirements, maintenance, and cheaper call rates, especially for long-distance and international calls, compared to traditional phone systems.
+SIP Trunking typically offers lower costs due to reduced hardware requirements, maintenance, and cheaper call rates, especially for long-distance and international calls, compared to traditional phone systems. - Can SIP Trunking and traditional phone systems both support multiple lines and extensions?

 Yes, both can support multiple lines and extensions.
-SIP Trunking does this digitally through the internet, allowing for easy scalability, while traditional systems require physical lines and hardware for each additional line or extension.
+SIP Trunking does this digitally through the internet, allowing for easy scalability, while traditional systems require physical lines and hardware for each additional line or extension. - What are the reliability differences between SIP Trunking and traditional phone systems?

 Traditional phone systems are often considered more reliable in areas with stable infrastructure since they can operate during power outages and have a dedicated network.
 SIP Trunking’s reliability heavily depends on internet connectivity and quality, making it potentially less reliable in areas with poor internet service but offers redundancy features that can enhance reliability when properly configured.